 Popular culture stereotypes portray hackers as mysterious criminals who steal information, subvert top-secret security systems, or strip people of their cash.
 But this isn’t always true.
 Hackers can also do a lot of good and serve as a positive force for internet safety.
 Learn about different types of hackers below and get to know a few famous hackers.

 A hacker is someone who uses his or her advanced computer knowledge to exploit security loopholes in digital devices or software/apps.
 The term was first used in the early ’80s and slowly grew more widespread.
 Sci-fi movies and novels also popularized the term and even romanticized it (e.g., through movies like Wargames and Hackers).
 As our lives become more and more digitized, hackers only become more and more significant, and can even, at times, be funny.

-The criminal activities many of us know hackers for are just one side of the coin.
+Hackers do more than just gain unauthorized access to a computer system.
 Hacker culture also means innovation and creativity.
 Hackers explore the limitations of software, search for advanced protection solutions, and advocate for internet freedom.

-White hats can also operate as modern-day Robin Hood successors.
-They could use black-hat techniques to subvert laws or steal from corporations for good means (for example, expose some info useful for public interest, help the society, etc.).
+White hats or ethical hackers can also operate as modern-day Robin Hood successors.
+They could use black-hat techniques to subvert laws or steal from corporations for good means (for example, expose some info useful for public interest, help society, etc.).
 They can also help companies track down and catch black hatters (for example, by using a honeypot).

 There are also blue hat hackers.
-Software companies contract them to look for software security vulnerabilities before its launch.
+Software companies hire their hacking techniques to look for software security vulnerabilities before its launch.
 They do bug tests to find weak spots so developers could fix them.
 The difference from white-hat hackers is that blue hats are outsourced from external companies.
-However, they could still be treated as a sub-group of white hats.
+However, they could still be treated as ethical hackers or a sub-group of white hats.

-Black hats use their tech skills for various illegal and sometimes criminal activities.
+Black hats use their hacking techniques for various illegal and sometimes criminal activities.
 These include:

-Apart from trying to hack into your system directly, these hackers might also employ social engineering measures to achieve their goals.
+Apart from trying to gain unauthorized access to your system directly, these hackers might also employ social engineering measures for identity theft, or other malicious intent.
 In this case, you will provide access by clicking on a malicious link or downloading dodgy apps.

 Script kiddies are hackers who exclusively employ scripts developed by others to carry out digital mischief.
 Hackers sometimes look down on them, since hackers are usually supposed to be capable of hacking without premade tools or of building their own.
 However, script kiddies still use real hacking tools, so can still do some damage.
 Script kiddies are also active in the gaming community.

 Grey hat hackers fall somewhere between black and white hats.
 They usually hack for more pragmatic or selfish purposes, to gain access to your computer system, for instance – rather than for the systematic development of security systems.
 Grey-hats usually act unethically and illegally, but they don’t engage in the criminal activities that black hat hackers do.

 For example, a grey hatter may find a loophole in your system without you hiring him or her, notify you, but only agree to fix it for a certain sum of money.
 Or they may not report it at all.